Oriyebaka/MyCampus/README.md

 We welcome your feedback and suggestions to improve MyCampus.
 Share your thoughts with us through the feedback form available in the app or email us at [feedback@mycampus.com](mailto:feedback@mycampus.com).

 Thank you for joining MyCampus!
 We hope you enjoy connecting with your peers and making the most of your college experience.

----

-**MyCampus** - Connecting College Students, One Click at a Time.